metoppv/improver/doc/source/metadata/Working-with-Metadata.rst

 ****************

-The IMPROVER metadata principles include that the metadata should be the **minimum** required to fully describe the diagnostic, and that the metadata should be **correct**.
+The IMPROVER metadata principles include that the metadata should be the **minimum** required to fully describe the parameter, and that the metadata should be **correct**.
-The main setting where developers need to understand this is in creating new diagnostics.
+The main setting where developers need to understand this is in creating new parameters.
 Practical implications include:

 Positive selection
     Choosing a specific set of attributes to **include**, rather than a specific set to **exclude**.
-    This means a new diagnostic plugin does not inherit anything unexpected by default, which may not be “correct” for the new diagnostic.
+    This means a new parameter plugin does not inherit anything unexpected by default, which may not be “correct” for the new parameter.

 Clear internal responsibility
     Defining within the plugin **all** new attributes and / or cell methods which are required to describe this new dataset.

-The **only** case for a plugin not taking full responsibility for metadata is if Met Office specific details - such as the name of the model ID attribute
+The **only** case for a plugin not taking full responsibility for metadata is if organisation-specific details - such as the name of the model ID attribute
 - need to be passed in via the command line.
 Even in these cases, the plugin should take as much responsibility as possible, requiring minimal information from the user to inform metadata updates.